 2. 1896: The year is printed onto this example of an LMS docket, indicating that a number of dockets, indeed a rather large number, were required per year and were sufficient to justify the expense of annual printings.

 3. Southern: Southern also suggests the possibility of northern, western and eastern.
 This could possibly refer to a division of labour internally (perhaps between the various Directors) regarding different spheres of interest and responsibility that mapped onto world regions.

 4. No. 595: Arrival No. 7165: The difference between a Number and an Arrival Number is opaque.
-However, that they are printed onto the document indicates that they had organisational importance of some kind.
+However, that they are both printed onto the document indicates that they had organisational importance of some kind.
 While the number 7165 recorded against Arrival No. could perhaps be the number of the incoming pieces of correspondence received in the calendar year of 1896, this is a surmise and what the number of 595 might indicate is completely unclear.
 A guess is that it could be the number of items of correspondence regarding a particular area or perhaps a particular Director, but in the last resort this is a case of ‘not known’.

 5a.
 From: From is both a person and a place.
 On this particular docket, the person is D. Carnegie and the place is Bulawayo.
 David Carnegie was one of the LMS missionaries in what had been Matabeleland.